Beauty treatments and epilepsy

 The therapist might have concerns about what to do if you have a seizure during the treatment.
 If this is the case, you could explain how they can help you.
 It might help to show them our first aid information.

 If you’ve talked to the salon and they still refuse to treat you, this could be unlawful discrimination under the equality laws.
+Find out more about your rights concerning epilepsy and beauty treatments on our webpage.

 Equality Advisory and Support Service (England, Scotland and Wales)

-The Equality Advisory Support Service gives free advice, information and guidance to individuals on equality, discrimination and human rights issues.
+The Equality Advisory Support service gives free advice, information and guidance to individuals on equality, discrimination and human rights issues.

 Tel.
 0808 800 0082